tomnguy8n/MXB161Gr/Tom_prototype/modify_tracker.md

 # Modify Tracker
 ## Tracking what i change on the local machine for everyone
 ### List:
-* change the probability of infection to $1 - (1 - p)^x$ where p is the infection probability and x is the number of infection patient aroudn them.
+* change the probability of infection to $1 - (1 - p)^x$ where p is the infection probability and x is the number of infection patient around them.
 This would simplify the if statement to 2 case instead of multiple
 * added a real-time graph update
 * added immunity period
 * changing the moore neighborhood to euclidean distance(questionable change really) I thought it would bring more performance and less complicated but also mirror the real world more